Erre503/NetStrike/README.md

 NetStrike is a remote script manager based on a client-server architecture, where the server is responsible for executing scripts on demand from authenticated clients.

-The project was initially developed for cybersecurity purposes, enabling simulation of network attacks in a controlled environment.
+The project was initially developed for cybersecurity purposes, enabling the simulation of network attacks in a controlled environment.
-Because of this focus, NetStrike has been built with a strong emphasis on security, featuring encryption, secure authentication (JWT), and input validation.
+Due to this focus, NetStrike has been built with a strong emphasis on security, featuring encryption, secure authentication (JWT), and input validation.

 # Features
 -Upload and manage scripts remotely

--Supported script types: .py, .sh, .ps1 (future upgrade)
+-Supported script types: .py, .sh, .ps1 (PowerShell support coming in future upgrades)

 -Scheduled execution of scripts (future upgrade)